yashpatel5400/stats604-project4/notebooks/report.md

-Based on the Table above, we find that the Random Forest model consistently outperfoms other models across all 5 years.
-This led us to deploy it in practice.
+Using the Table above, we found that the Random Forest model consistently outperfoms other models across all 5 years.
+This led us to deploy the Random Forest model in practice.

 ## Conclusion

-Although weather is caused by the atmospheric change that can, in principle, be described by laws of physics, we found that statistically modeling of the weather can be rather challenging.
-One key challenge is including all the  atmospheric factors that determines the weather in our statistical model.
-Nevertheless, we found that the weather can be predicted with a reasonable accuracy even with a few macro factors using regression-based and ensemble models.
-With right set of features and large training data, it may be possible to predict temperature fairly accurately by just using highly expressive statistical models.
+Although the weather is caused by atmospheric change that can, in principle, be described by laws of physics, we found that statistical modeling of the weather can be rather challenging.
+One key challenge is including all the  atmospheric factors that determine the weather in our statistical model.
+Nevertheless, we found that the weather can be predicted with  reasonable accuracy even with a few macro factors using regression-based and ensemble models.
+With the right set of features and large training data, it may be possible to predict temperature fairly accurately by just using highly expressive statistical models.
 Finally, combining statistical models with physics-based constraints is an exciting future direction for weather prediction.

+Cross validation was set up so as to replicate the exact evaluation criteria of this project.
+Specifically, for the years 2017-2021 we trained our possible models on the previous years data and then performed predictions for the dates Nov 30 - Dec 10.
+The total MSE across stations, days, and max/min/avg temperature was computed to produce a final error metric for a given year.

+In particular, we found that ensemble models such as random forest, and gradient boosting as well as regression based models such as OLS and MLP were able to outperform naive baseline models on our validation set.
+Interestingly, time series based models did not perform as well.
+In the end, the ensemble model random forest gave the best cross validation performance and was selected for our final prediction.